medic/cht-docs/content/en/apps/guides/hosting/monitoring/setup.md

 docker compose up -d
 ```

-#### CHT Monitoring Config
+#### CHT Watchdog

-When you see a new version in the [GitHub repository](https://github.com/medic/cht-monitoring), first review the release notes and upgrade instructions.
+When you see a new version in the [GitHub repository](https://github.com/medic/cht-watchdog), first review the release notes and upgrade instructions.
 Then, run the following commands to deploy the new configuration (be sure to replace `TAG` with the tag name associated with the release (e.g. `1.1.0`)):

 ```shell
 cd ~/cht-monitoring